p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 on the Long Corridor environment also explained in [Kulkarni et al. 2016](https://arxiv.org/pdf/1604.06057.pdf).
 The environment requires the agent to go to the end of a corridor before coming back in order to receive a larger reward.
-This delayed gratification and the aliasing of states makes it a somewhat impossible game for DQN to learn but if we introduce a meta-controller (as in h-DQN) which directs a lower-level controller how to behave we are able to make progress:
+This delayed gratification and the aliasing of states makes it a somewhat impossible game for DQN to learn but if we introduce a meta-controller (as in h-DQN) which directs a lower-level controller how to behave we are able to make more progress.
+This aligns with the results found in the paper.

 ![h-DQN Long Corridor](Results/Data_and_Graphs/Long_Corridor_Graph.png)